Thursday, November 21, 2024

 CREATE ROLE managers;

-Since the role does not have any assigned privileges yet, the next step will be to add privileges to the role.
-For this, the GRANT command should be executed that can assign privileges to roles on databases and database objects.
+Given that the role currently has no assigned privileges, the next step is to add privileges to the role using the GRANT command.
+It can assign privileges to roles on databases and database objects.

 For example, apply the SELECT, UPDATE, ALTER, INSERT, DELETE privileges on the Person.Address table to the role Managers.